sylvernbrown/azure-dns-1/README.md

 <br />

 <p>
-16) To witness failed/successful logins by username, login to the domain controller (dc-1) navigate to search and type <strong>"eventvwr.msc"</strong>. <br />
+16) After "mainframe" is setup as a Host in DNS Manager, make sure the information in the panel is correct before moving on. <br />
   <br />
 <img src="https://i.imgur.com/a0SX9DJ.png" height="80%" width="100%" alt="Disk Sanitization Steps"/><br />
 </p>